nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source:

+* If any of the jargon below seem unclear, refer to *How to intepret the each command's format* under section *5.
+Features* above.

 * Create a macro with name `MACRONAME` which takes in parameters `FLAG_1 FLAG_2...` which executes `COMMAND_1; COMMAND_2; ...`.

 * Parameters to the macro can be substituted in the `PARAMETERS_TO_COMMAND` using the syntax: `\FLAG_NAME`.